+However, when compared to the status quo, it is not clear that changing the cooperative standards would necessarily disadvantage participants who are more constrained by the GRS.
+Table E-2 shows that under the status quo several multiple vessel companies could form a cooperative and exclude all other smaller QS holders, or single vessel owners.
+The single cooperative that formed in 2008 through 2010 (see Table E-3) contains several more members than are necessary to meet the cooperative formation standards.
 The extent to which specific alternatives would advantage or disadvantage the negotiating leverage of specific fishery participants is not possible to predict quantitatively.
 The factors that affect the decision to establish a cooperative include numerous subjective and variable factors.
 Generally, one would expect that less strict cooperative formation standards might provide greater opportunities for cooperatives to form, in general, and greater opportunities for any specific participant to find arrangements that allow them to participate in a cooperative.
-It is not clear that relaxing the cooperative formation standards reduces the negotiating leverage a participant may have under the status quo alternative as the third unique QS holder or ninth QS permit under the status quo alternative.
-Overall, one would expect that relaxing the cooperative formation standard would provide a greater likelihood that a greater proportion of the TAC and PSC assigned to the Amendment 80 sector is harvested under cooperative management.
+It is not clear that relaxing the cooperative formation standards reduces the negotiating leverage a participant may have under the status quo alternative as a necessary unique QS holder or OS permit holder under the status quo alternative.
+Overall, one would expect that relaxing the cooperative formation standard would provide a greater likelihood that a greater proportion of the TAC assigned to the Amendment 80 sector is harvested under cooperative management.